Is it wrong to be a 'chivalrous' woman?

 Do I have to start acting like a stereotypical girl, or is it okay to be courteous to everyone — men included?
 Any input you have would be a great relief!

-The roots of chivalry and its association with masculinity are long-standing.
-Many of these ideas come from the eroding expectation that men are dominant over women.
-Gender stereotypes suggest that women ought to be communal, friendly, unselfish, concerned with others, and emotionally expressive.
-Men are thought to be masterful, assertive, competitive, and dominant.
-This male dominance suggests protectiveness and politeness toward women: men are expected, not only to protect women from dangers, but also to deliver acts of courtesy, such as helping them put on their coats.
-With cultural roots in medieval codes of chivalry, such norms have survived in common paternalistic beliefs and behaviors.
+Chivalry and its association with masculinity are long-standing, and in many ways assert that men are dominant over women.
+Gender norms in the US suggest that women ought to be communal, friendly, unselfish, concerned with others, and emotionally expressive.
+Men, on the other hand, are stereotyped to be masterful, assertive, competitive, and dominant.
+This male dominance suggests protectiveness and politeness toward women; men are expected not only to protect women from threats, but also to deliver acts of courtesy, such as holding the door open.
+Research shows that when men are on the receiving end of such gestures — rather than delivering them themselves — they may experience decreases in self-esteem and self-efficacy (a person's belief in their own ability to achieve their goals).

-The belief that men should be the ones performing courteous behaviors is the reason for the reaction you are getting.
-However, it is important to note that assumptions of male dominance are largely being challenged and discounted.
-Even the idea of gender roles is often refuted in liberal segments of society.
-However, it is important to remember that not every segment of society has subscribed to this.
-Thanks to longstanding gender roles, some people may still feel you are behaving in a "masculine" way.
-This likely explains why a man may feel less masculine if he is not the one carrying out his "expected" gender role of holding the door for a woman.
+Even though gender roles and benevolent sexism continue to be embedded in society, assumptions of male dominance are being challenged and discounted more and more.
+However, keep in mind that not every segment of society has subscribed to this way of thinking.
+Due to longstanding gender norms, some people may still feel you’re behaving in a "masculine" way, leading to their discomfort.
+This likely contributes to why a man may feel less masculine if he’s not the one carrying out his "expected" gender role of holding the door for a woman.